Razg, Torbat-e Heydarieh

-Razg (رزگ; also known as Razak, Razk, Razq, Razzāq, and Razzīq) is a village in Bayg Rural District, Bayg District, Torbat-e Heydarieh County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 463, in 117 families.
+Razg (رزگ) (Note: Also known as Razak, Razk, Razq, Razzāq, and Razzīq) is a village in Bayg Rural District of Bayg District in Torbat-e Heydarieh County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 463 in 117 households.
+The following census in 2011 counted 368 people in 122 households.
+The 2016 census measured the population of the village as 269 people in 88 households.